 Installation of software

-Moxaof Imtech
+When installing the (new) Moxa software ensure that the relevant serial device is selected from the list (you will find the latest releases on the server of Imtech).

-Software in the update section (see 1-2) (at this moment the software version should be 2.7 ).
+Select the “Software” button in the update section (see Figure 1-2) to load the device software (at this moment the software version should be 2.7 ).
 Press “OK” (see Figure 1-3).

-Moxaupdated
+Once the software is fully loaded the Moxa serial device including software will automatically restart.
+Once the software has been successfully updated, the software updater will show the latest device software number.